-- Because users or experts often have insight as to which groups are more important than others, it is sometimes more desirable to set up user-specific, item, or group based minimal support thresholds when mining multilevel rules. - For example, a user could set up the minimum support thresholds based on product price, or on items of interest, such as by setting particularly low support thresholds for laptop computers and flash drives in order to pay particular attention to the association patterns containing items in these categories.
+Because users or experts often have insight as to which groups are more important than others, it is sometimes more desirable to set up user-specific, item, or group based minimal support thresholds when mining multilevel rules.

+For example, a user could set up the minimum support thresholds based on product price, or on items of interest, such as by setting particularly low support thresholds for laptop computers and these categories.
 Mining Multidimensional Association Rules from Relational Databases and Data Warehouses:

-- Single dimensional or intra dimensional association rule contains a single distinct predicate (e.g., buys) with multiple occurrences i.e., the predicate occurs more than once within the rule. buys(X, -digital cameral)=>buys(X, -HP printerl) - Association rules that involve two or more dimensions or predicates can be referred to as multidimensional association rules.
+Single dimensional or intra dimensional association rule contains a single distinct predicate (e.g., buys)with multiple occurrences i.e., the predicate occurs more than once within the rule. buys(X, -digital cameral)=>buys(X, -HP printerl)

-$age(X, "20...29")^{occupation}(X, "student") => buys(X, "laptop")$
+Association rules that involve two or more dimensions or predicates can be referred to as multidimensional association rules.

+age(X, "20...29")^occupation(X, "student")=>buys(X, "laptop")

-- Above Rule contains three predicates (age, occupation, and buys), each of which occursonly once in the rule.
-Hence, we say that it has no repeated predicates. - Multidimensional association rules with no repeated predicates are called interdimensional association rules. - We can also mine multidimensional association rules with repeated predicates, which contain multiple occurrences of some predicates.
-These rules are called hybrid-dimensional association rules.
+Above Rule contains three predicates (age, occupation, and buys), each of which occurs only once in the rule.
+Hence, we say that it has no repeated predicates.

+Multidimensional association rules with no repeated predicates are called inter dimensional association rules.

+We can also mine multidimensional association rules with repeated predicates, which contain multiple occurrences of some predicates.
+These rules are called hybrid- dimensional association rules.
 An example of such a rule is the following, where the predicate buys is repeated:

-age(X, -20...29) buys(X, -laptopl)=>buys(X, -HP printerl)
+age(X, -20...29) buys(X, -laptop) => buys(X, -HP printer))